-The aim of this paper is to provide only a numerical comparison among three LMI based quadratic methods for the robust stability of uncertain linear systems in polytopic domains: the V-F iteration method [El Ghaoui and Balakrishnan, 1994], the two-step method [Veselý, 2001] and the linearization method [Cao et al., 1998].
+The aim of this paper is to provide a numerical comparison among four LMI based quadratic methods for the robust stability of uncertain linear systems in polytopic domains: the V-F iteration method [El Ghaoui and Balakrishnan, 1994], the two-step method [Veselý, 2001], the linearization method [Cao et al., 1998, Han and Skelton, 2003, de Oliveira et al., 2000, Rosinová and Veselý, 2003] and [Henrion et al., 2002].
 The V-F iteration algorithm is based on an alternative solution of two convex LMI optimization problems obtained by fixing the Lyapunov matrix or the gain controller matrix.
-The two-step method does not require iteration of LMI problems and the linearization method uses iterative LMI algorithm.
+The two-step method does not require iteration of LMI problems, the linearization and Henrion's quadratic method uses iterative LMI algorithm.
 An aspect of conservatism is investigated on numerical examples and randomly generated ones.
 The proposed LMI based algorithms are computationally simple and tightly connected with the Lyapunov function, quadratic stability, guaranteed cost and LQ optimal state feedback design.